i2p/i2p.www/i2p2www/spec/proposals/154-ecies-lookups.rst

 Flag bit 4 must only be set when sending to routers with version 0.9.46 or higher.

+In the table below,
+"DH n/a" means that the reply is not encrypted.
+"DH no" means that the reply keys are included in the request.
+"DH yes" means that the reply keys are derived from the DH operation.

 =============  =========  =========  ======  ===  =======
 Flag bits 4,1  From Dest  To Router  Reply   DH?  notes
 =============  =========  =========  ======  ===  =======
-0 0            Any        Any        no enc  no   current 0 1            ElG        ElG        AES     no   current 0 1            ECIES      ElG        AES     no   i2pd workaround
+0 0            Any        Any        no enc  n/a  current
+0 1            ElG        ElG        AES     no   current 0 1            ECIES      ElG        AES     no   i2pd workaround
-1 0            ECIES      ElG        AEAD    no   new, no DH 1 1            ECIES      ECIES      AEAD    yes  future, with DH
+1 0            ECIES      ElG        AEAD    no   this proposal 1 0            ECIES      ECIES      AEAD    no   0.9.49
+1 1            ECIES      ECIES      AEAD    yes  future
 =============  =========  =========  ======  ===  =======